AnibalDBXD/TODO-extension/README.md

+# TODO-LIST
-# Chrome Extension with React 17(Typescript) and Webpack 5
+Chrome Extension with React 17(Typescript) and Webpack 5

 ## Installing and Running